tomasplihal/financial_derivatives/_sources/07_one_step_binomial_model.md

 # A One-Step Binomial Model and A No-Arbitrage Argument

-A Simple Binomial Model - Call option
+## A Simple Binomial Model for Call Option

 - A 3-month call option on the stock has a strike price of \$21
 - A stock price is currently \$20